29 Jan Marriage visitor visa VS fiancé(e) visa

 - you must plan to live together permanently after your marriage;

 - there will be adequate accommodation for you and any dependants.

 Please note that you will not be allowed to work whilst on a fiancé(e) visa in the UK.
 After your wedding, you will be able to apply for a spouse visa from within the UK, your time in the UK as the holder of the fiancé(e) visa will not count towards the five years.

 Contact Our Immigration Experts

-For expert advice regarding any aspect of the fiancé(e)/ spouse visa category or assistance in the planning and preparation of your fiancé(e) visa application, please contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the fiancé(e)/ spouse visa category or assistance in the planning and preparation of your fiancé(e) visa application, please contact our immigration team on 0203 384 3075 or contact us here.